Hood River Hotel

 Step back in time as you enter this fully restored vintage hotel.
 Hood River's oldest hotel is listed on the National Register of Historic Places.

 Offering 41 rooms and suites, each different and individually appointed with antique reproductions.
 Enjoy the ambiance of a small European Inn.
-Our lobby, with a wood-burning fireplace and adjoining Cornerstone Cuisine Restaurant is the perfect place to relax after a day of adventure in the gorge.
+Our lobby, with a wood-burning fireplace is the perfect place to relax after a day of adventure in the gorge.

 In observance of our 103rd anniversary, the Hood River Hotel created a historic photo tour.
 The gallery provides a close look at the origins and evolution of the hotel itself.
 It also takes a sideways glance at Hood River and the Columbia River Gorge as the human footprint has changed over the century.